edelans/ansible_server_bootstrap/README.md

-This repo is an ansible playbook intended to automate the initial configuration of a fresh ubuntu 14.04 box.
+This repo is an ansible playbook intended to automate the initial configuration of a fresh ubuntu box.
+Tested with :
++ 14.04
++ 16.04

 #What does it do ?
 This playbook is inspired and largely based on [Bryan Kennedy](http://plusbryan.com)'s excellent post [My First 5 Minutes On A Server; Or, Essential Security for Linux Servers](http://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers).